 How Hot are Italian Long Hots?

 Italian Long Hots are known for their spice levels but for the opposite reason as opposed to most of their counterparts.
-These peppers are nowhere near the heat intensity of the likes of a serrano, habanero, or even a jalapeno.
-In fact, Long Hots are mild, sweet peppers that have a rating ranging between 100 to 1000 Scoville Heat Units on the Scoville Scale.
+These peppers are nowhere near the heat intensity of the likes of a serrano, habanero, though some have been reported as approaching the heat level of a jalapeno.

 What Does an Italian Long Hot Look Like?